dieterDG/qotd-quote-of-the-day/readme.txt

 = Is the plugin available in German? =

 Yes.
 The plugin is fully translated into German (de_DE).
 The text domain is `qotd`.

+= Does the plugin work when the REST API is disabled? =

+The plugin loads the daily quote via a REST API request in the visitor's browser.
+If the REST API is restricted or disabled for unauthenticated visitors, the quote will not be displayed.

+Most performance and security plugins that restrict the REST API also provide a way to whitelist specific endpoints.
+Add `qotd/v1/today` as an exception to restore functionality.
+The exact method depends on the plugin or server configuration used — please refer to its documentation for details.

+Note: If you are using Perfmatters, the plugin registers the exception automatically — no manual configuration needed.

 == Screenshots ==